GEO World Magazine

 Vice President, Security

-Ernest Stepp joined The GEO Group in 2003 with over 26 years experience in the corrections industry as the Warden of the South Bay Correctional Facility.
-In 2008, Mr. Stepp was promoted to Vice President, Security with responsibility for oversight and monitoring of facility security operations for GEO’s U.S. Corrections Division.
-In this capacity he develops staffing plans, reviews facility design for new projects, and reviews security electronics and physical security components to ensure optimal blending of operational security programs with physical security features.
-He works with the Directors of Operations in each regional office to provide the various clients with security operations that are based on contract requirements and industry wide best practices.
+He is currently GEO’s Vice President, Security, U.S. Corrections & International Services.
+He develops staffing plans, reviews facility design for new projects, and reviews security electronics and physical security components to ensure optimal blending of operational security programs with physical security features.
+He works with the Directors of Operations in each regional office to provide GEO’s various clients with security operations that are based on contract requirements and industry-wide best practices.

 Philip C. Dugger